t87912/NBGardens/readme.md

 If a seperate query is nescessary, the Database team needs to write those queries and then the python team will append the column names to the first element of the returned data.

+# 9. JIRA:

+Need to set up JIRA on either a QA Computer (if this is even allowed) or set it up using web hosting.

+This would be connected to Git to log any issues etc.

+# 10. CloudFoundry:

+Need to set up CloudFoundry to deploy our project.

+# 11. Jenkins:

+Not sure if this is possible, but it would be nice to have Jenkins run the project to see if there are any errors?

 # Old ToDO stuff: